299-792-458/Mk.02-React-WebStudio/docs/next-steps.md

-# Hypernova Studio: Next Steps
+# Commonline Studio: Next Steps

 ## 1. Experience polish
-- Produce custom cinematic hero illustration and ambient motion to match the Hypernova narrative
+- Produce custom cinematic hero illustration and ambient motion to match the Commonline narrative
 - Enrich case studies with dedicated detail pages, interactive metrics, and embedded demos
 - Extend testimonial section with video or audio snippets powered by a lightweight media player